A $(2+\varepsilon)$-Approximation Algorithm for Metric $k$-Median: -Approximation for - Stable Instances

 It remains to show that with probability at least $1-\frac{1}{n}$ at least one set $\calQ\in \calLexp$ satisfies the desired properties.
 Let us consider some iteration of the external for loop, and let $\calQ$ be the corresponding set.
-We say that the $j$-th iteration of the corresponding inner for loop is successful if the following happens: \begin{enumerate} \item If condition (2) of the lemma is satisfied considering the current value of $\calQ$, then the condition of the corresponding if statement is not satisfied (hence in particular $\calQ$ is not updated in this $j$-th iteration). \item Otherwise, the condition of the corresponding if statement is satisfied, and furthermore the sampled $c$ belongs to $S_0$. \end{enumerate} Let $A_j$ denote the event that the considered $j$-th iteration is successful.
+We say that the $j$-th iteration of the corresponding inner for loop is successful if the following happens: \begin{enumerate} \item If condition (2) of the lemma is satisfied considering the current value of $\calQ$, then the event from line 5 does not happen (hence in particular $\calQ$ is not updated in this $j$-th iteration). \item Otherwise, the event from line 5 happens and furthermore the sampled $c$ belongs to $S_0$. \end{enumerate} Let $A_j$ denote the event that the considered $j$-th iteration is successful.
 Let us condition on the event $A_{<j}$ that the previous iterations $A_1,\ldots,A_{j-1}$ are successful.
 In particular, one has $\calQ\subseteq S_0$ at the beginning of the $j$-th iteration.
 Let $B_j$ denote the event that condition (2) is satisfied at the beginning of the iteration.
 Then trivially $Pr[A_j|B_j,A_{<j}]\geq 1/2$.
 Suppose next that $B_j$ does not hold.
 In that case, with probability $1/2$, the procedure samples a center $c$.
 Since by assumption $\sum_{c\in S_0-\calQ}\clcost(c)>\eps \sopt$, the probability that the procedure samples some $c\in S_0-\calQ$ is at least

 where in the last inequality we used the fact that $\clcost(\dummyset\cup S-S_0)\leq 4\cdot\sopt$ by Lemma \ref{lem:structSminusS0}.

 Altogether $Pr[A_j|\overline{B}_j,A_{<j}]\geq \eps/8$.
 Thus $Pr[A_j|A_{<j}]\geq \eps/8$.
 Chaining the obtained inequalities we obtain that all the events $A_1,\ldots,A_{|S_0|+1}$ are simultaneously true with probability at least $(\eps/8)^{|S_0|+1}$.
 Notice that when the latter event happens, the corresponding $\calQ$ satisfies all the properties.
 Indeed, $\calQ\subseteq S_0$ and furthermore the event $B_j$ must happen for some $j\leq |S_0|+1$ (hence for the next iterations if any) since otherwise $\calQ$ would contain more than $|S_0|$ elements.